fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 }

 //
-// Given the size required by the fyne application.
+// Given the size required by the fyne application move and re-size the
-//    Move and size the canvas items.
+// canvas objects.
 //
 func (r *myWidgetRenderer) Layout(s fyne.Size) {
-	// Measure the size of the text so we can center it. ts := fyne.MeasureText(r.text.Text, r.text.TextSize, r.text.TextStyle)
+	// Measure the size of the text so we can calculate the center offset. ts := fyne.MeasureText(r.text.Text, r.text.TextSize, r.text.TextStyle)
-	// Move the text to the center. r.text.Move(fyne.Position{X: (s.Width - ts.Width) / 2, Y: (s.Height - ts.Height) / 2})
+	// Center the text
+	r.text.Move(fyne.Position{X: (s.Width - ts.Width) / 2, Y: (s.Height - ts.Height) / 2})
 	// Make sure the background fills the widget r.background.Resize(s)